Nokui8i/PrimePlus-new/CONTRIBUTING.md

 ## Pull Request Process

-1. Update the README.md with details of changes to the interface
+1. Update the README.md with details of changes if needed
-2. Update the documentation with any new requirements
+2. Update the CHANGELOG.md with your changes
-3. The PR may be merged once you have the sign-off of two other developers
+3. The PR will be merged once you have the sign-off of maintainers
-4. Follow the PR template provided

 ## Any contributions you make will be under the MIT Software License

-In short, when you submit code changes, your submissions are understood to be under the same [MIT License](LICENSE.md) that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## Report bugs using GitHub's [issue tracker](https://github.com/Nokui8i/PrimePlus-clean/issues)
 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](https://github.com/Nokui8i/PrimePlus-clean/issues/new).